About this project

 Rapid transit bus shelter

-London's first rapid transit shelter is being installed at the new northbound Ontario Street station at King Street.
+London's first rapid transit shelter was installed at the new northbound Ontario Street station at King Street.

 The shelter structures will take most of the week to set up, followed by installation of the electrical, lighting, and other amenities over the following weeks.